QuantumScape (NYSE:QS) Trading Down 6.1% After Insider Selling

 QuantumScape Co.
-(NYSE:QS – Get Rating)’s stock price dropped 6.1% during mid-day trading on Wednesday following insider selling activity.
-The company traded as low as $6.88 and last traded at $6.98.
-Approximately 2,908,155 shares were traded during mid-day trading, a decline of 49% from the average daily volume of 5,728,514 shares.
+(NYSE:QS – Get Rating) shares dropped 6.1% during mid-day trading on Wednesday after an insider sold shares in the company.
+The stock traded as low as $6.88 and last traded at $6.98.
+Approximately 2,908,155 shares were traded during trading, a decline of 49% from the average daily volume of 5,728,514 shares.
 The stock had previously closed at $7.43.

-Specifically, Director Jurgen Leohold sold 9,101 shares of the stock in a transaction dated Friday, June 16th.
-The stock was sold at an average price of $8.01, for a total transaction of $72,899.01.
-Following the completion of the transaction, the director now owns 185,717 shares in the company, valued at approximately $1,487,593.17.
-The transaction was disclosed in a filing with the SEC, which is available through the SEC website.
-In other QuantumScape news, Director Jurgen Leohold sold 9,101 shares of the stock in a transaction dated Friday, June 16th.
-The stock was sold at an average price of $8.01, for a total transaction of $72,899.01.
-Following the completion of the transaction, the director now owns 185,717 shares in the company, valued at approximately $1,487,593.17.
-The transaction was disclosed in a filing with the SEC, which is available through the SEC website.
-Also, Director Gena C. Lovett sold 19,700 shares of the stock in a transaction dated Tuesday, June 13th.
-The stock was sold at an average price of $7.51, for a total transaction of $147,947.00.
-Following the transaction, the director now owns 40,956 shares of the company’s stock, valued at $307,579.56.
+Specifically, insider Michael O. Mccarthy III sold 32,674 shares of QuantumScape stock in a transaction dated Friday, June 2nd.
+The stock was sold at an average price of $6.64, for a total value of $216,955.36.
+Following the sale, the insider now directly owns 915,166 shares of the company’s stock, valued at $6,076,702.24.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available at the SEC website.
+In other news, Director Jurgen Leohold sold 9,101 shares of QuantumScape stock in a transaction dated Friday, June 16th.
+The stock was sold at an average price of $8.01, for a total value of $72,899.01.
+Following the sale, the director now directly owns 185,717 shares of the company’s stock, valued at $1,487,593.17.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available at the SEC website.
+Also, insider Michael O. Mccarthy III sold 32,674 shares of QuantumScape stock in a transaction dated Friday, June 2nd.
+The stock was sold at an average price of $6.64, for a total value of $216,955.36.
+Following the completion of the sale, the insider now directly owns 915,166 shares in the company, valued at $6,076,702.24.
 The disclosure for this sale can be found here.
-In the last 90 days, insiders sold 137,295 shares of company stock worth $992,804.
-Corporate insiders own 13.73% of the company’s stock.
+Insiders have sold a total of 137,295 shares of company stock valued at $992,804 over the last ninety days.
+13.73% of the stock is currently owned by company insiders.

-A number of equities analysts have recently commented on QS shares.
-The Goldman Sachs Group reduced their price objective on shares of QuantumScape from $5.00 to $4.00 and set a “sell” rating for the company in a research note on Wednesday, April 12th.
-Deutsche Bank Aktiengesellschaft reduced their price objective on shares of QuantumScape from $10.00 to $8.00 in a research note on Friday, April 28th.
-Finally, Wolfe Research downgraded shares of QuantumScape from a “peer perform” rating to an “underperform” rating and set a $2.00 price objective for the company. in a research note on Thursday, June 8th.
+Several brokerages have weighed in on QS.
+The Goldman Sachs Group reduced their price objective on QuantumScape from $5.00 to $4.00 and set a “sell” rating on the stock in a research note on Wednesday, April 12th.
+Deutsche Bank Aktiengesellschaft reduced their price objective on QuantumScape from $10.00 to $8.00 in a research note on Friday, April 28th.
+Finally, Wolfe Research cut QuantumScape from a “peer perform” rating to an “underperform” rating and set a $2.00 price objective on the stock. in a research note on Thursday, June 8th.

-QuantumScape (NYSE:QS – Get Rating) last released its quarterly earnings results on Wednesday, April 26th.
-The company reported ($0.24) earnings per share for the quarter, missing the consensus estimate of ($0.23) by ($0.01).
-During the same quarter in the previous year, the company earned ($0.21) EPS.
-Equities research analysts anticipate that QuantumScape Co. will post -0.92 earnings per share for the current year.
+QuantumScape (NYSE:QS – Get Rating) last announced its earnings results on Wednesday, April 26th.
+The company reported ($0.24) earnings per share (EPS) for the quarter, missing the consensus estimate of ($0.23) by ($0.01).
+During the same quarter last year, the firm posted ($0.21) earnings per share.
+Analysts expect that QuantumScape Co. will post -0.92 earnings per share for the current fiscal year.

 Institutional Inflows and Outflows